wingkitlee0/wingkitlee0.github.io/_pages/about.md

 Welcome!

-I am a researcher in astrophysics and looking for opportunities in the industry.
-As an astrophysicist, I develop theories (pen and papers), write codes, run numerical simulations, and most importantly, write papers and communicate with others about the new findings.
+I am a data scientist currently looking for new opportunities in the tech industry.
+I held a PhD in Physics and worked a few years as a postdoc researcher in the field of astrophysics.
+Feel free to check out my resume on this page!